Frequently Asked Questions

 Yes, as long as they don’t fall behind.
 Students may complete a class early and move on to the next grade with the exception of Michigan Virtual Classes which conform to the school calendar.

-We offer K-5 classes in canvas created by Hamilton teachers, K-8 classes from Calvert online, and 6-12 courses in Edmentum and Canvas.
+We offer K-5 classes from Calvert online and 6-12 classes from Edmentum.
 Electives are available from multiple vendors in addition to the great Hamilton teacher created options in Canvas.